On-Page SEO

 Content creation

-By analyzing Autocomplete suggestions, you can identify popular topics or questions that people are searching for, which can help you create content that is relevant and valuable to your audience.
+By analyzing Autocomplete suggestions, you can identify popular topics or questions that people are searching for.
+This can help you create content that is relevant and valuable to your audience.

 For example, if you run a fitness blog, you might start typing "how to lose" and see that Autocomplete suggests "how to lose weight fast" or "how to lose belly fat".